Shalmalidp/AngularButton-day1/Readme.md

 ###Day1 of Angular

-###created a button which displays a counter of likes and like using ternary .
+###created a button which displays a counter of likes or like using ternary .
 > Please visit my link to check this out : http://outstanding-metal.surge.sh